 “Well, 40% of our force is black and they didn’t want to lose the opportunity.
 If I were them I also wouldn’t want to be the only black man in the locality without a 50 plus inch Plasma TV and a laptop at home.”

 “I can understand, Police Officer.
 So do I get a gun and some bullets before I face the rioters?”

 “Yes.
 We will give you five plastic bullets which you can fire on the crowd in emergencies.”
 I could see that the police officer himself wasn’t too happy with the plastic bullets.

 As I accepted the plastic bullets, I couldn’t help but utter: “Wow, Europe is really in recession, huh?”

-To which the police officer nodded and said: “Well, this is the increased quota due to the riots.
+To which the police officer nodded and said: “Well, this is the increased quota due to the riots in and around London.
 Earlier, it used to be three plastic bullets.”

 I had to find out the extent to which the riots had spread, so asked the Police Officer: “John, so have the riots spread to other places?
 What about Ireland?”

 “Well, we have had some white riots in Manchester and Birmingham.
 You already know about the black riots in London.”